 Investors who have changed status in the United States with USCIS must follow the steps for all first-time investors.
 Such a change of status remains valid only while the applicant remains in the United States.
 Once the applicant has left the United States, he or she requires an E –visa to return and resume the running of his or her business.
 Change of status does not guarantee the issuance of a visa nor does it exempt the investor from the normal process of filing documents in advance with the appropriate consulate.

 Proper Use of B1/B2 Visas and Visa Waiver Travel for Investors

 Potential investors may seek out investment opportunities, sign contracts, and take other steps to purchase or establish a business while traveling on B1/B2 status or on the Visa Waiver Program.
 However, applicants may not develop and direct a business while in such status.
-State Department regulations state (9 FAM 41.31 N9.7), “an alien seeking investment in the United States, including an investment that would qualify him or her for status as an E-2 investor, is precluded from performing productive labor or from actively participating in the management of the business prior to being granted E-2 status.”
+State Department regulations state (9 FAM 402.2-5(C)(7)), “Applicants seeking investment, like all B-1/B-2 travelers, are precluded from performing productive labor or from actively participating in the management of the business while in the United States in B status.”

 Such actions are impermissible whether or not the investor receives any payment for his work.

 For guidance on the procedures and requirements for obtaining an E visa, please click on the appropriate link below: